Multidimensional Radiation Hydrodynamics Simulations of Pulsational Pair-Instability Supernovae: Acknowledgement

-We thank the members of CCSE at LBNL for help with \CASTRO{}.
-We also thank Stan Woosley and Alexander Heger for providing the \KEPLER\ models.
-KC thanks Dan Kasen, Ann Almgren, Lars Bildsten, and Ken Nomoto for many useful discussions.
-This research is supported by an EACOA Fellowship, and by the Ministry of Science and Technology, Taiwan, R.O.C. under Grant no. MOST 107-2112-M-001-044-MY3.
-KC thanks the hospitality of the Aspen Center for Physics, which is supported by NSF PHY-1066293, and the Kavli Institute for Theoretical Physics, which is supported by NSF PHY-1748958.
-Numerical simulations are supported by the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231; the Center for Computational Astrophysics (CfCA) at National Astronomical Observatory of Japan (NAOJ); and the TIARA Cluster at the Academia Sinica Institute of Astronomy and Astrophysics (ASIAA).
+We thank the anonymous referee, whose critique improved the quality of this work.
+This research is supported by the Ministry of Science and Technology, Taiwan under grant no. MOST 110-2112-M-001-068-MY3 and the Academia Sinica, Taiwan under a career development award under grant no. AS-CDA-111-M04.
+Our computing resources were supported by the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231, the Center for Computational Astrophysics (CfCA) at National Astronomical Observatory of Japan (NAOJ), and the TIARA Cluster at the Academia Sinica Institute of Astronomy and Astrophysics (ASIAA).